chiaraxs/chiaraxs/README.md

-### Hi there! 👋🏻
+### Hi honeys! 👋🏻
-I'm <em><strong>Chiara</em></strong>, a full stack web developer based in Italy. 🙃
+My name is <em><strong>Chiara</em></strong>, a girl passionate about technology, and a full stack web developer based in Italy. 🙃

-- 💕 My first love was Vue.js.
-Then, very quickly (I'm a bad lover!), I fell in love with Php and Laravel and now it's my only brain addiction.
+- 💕 I felt in love with programming very quicly, since 2010 but I started to really learn in 2021: my first love was Vue.js.
+Then, it was PHP's and Laravel's turn.
+I cant' live without them!
 - ⚡ Fun (but sad) fact: code bugs make me both mad and excited.
 - ✨ I love the dark side of backend development.
+- 🌱 I’m currently especially working with PHP and Laravel on some really interesting projects.

 <hr>
 <p align="center">